MrRutledge/CVstore/README.md

 ## Profile.

-Enthusiastic and articulate university graduate with a passion for technology, I am looking to find an entry level position as a software developer.
+Enthusiastic and articulate university graduate with a passion for technology, I am looking to find an entry level position as a software developer or junior analyst.
 I am adept at conveying complex technical information to a variety of audiences in a clear and understandable manner.
 Always eager to learn new skills and quick to adapt to new environments.

 ## Skills & Abilities.